 The course is a production of the Institute for Advanced Sustainability Studies (IASS) with support from the German Federal Ministry of Education and Research, the FONA program for research on sustainable development, and the Ministry of Science, Research and Culture of the State of Brandenburg.

 The course is open to students of all disciplines.
-The workload is approximately 90 hours.
-This workload includes the videos, charts, reading list, and tests.
+The workload includes watching the videos, further research, the completion of an electronic exam and production of own content.

 The workload of the course is approximately 90 hours, which results in 3 credit points.
-The workload consists of the following 2 blocks:
+This includes: